MrKacafirekCZ/doggomod/README.md

 You can rename the dog bowl using an anvil to only allow dogs with the same name to eat from it.

+It will also display the name on the side of the dog bowl.

 ### Tennis Ball

 A little toy for a dog.